V-Sekai/manuals/decisions/20231201-headless-launcher-backend.md

 defmodule VSekaiNebula.Mode do
   @moduledoc """
   A schema module representing the modes in the application.
-  Each mode has a unique ID and a name.
+  Each mode has a unique ID, a name, and a validity period.
   """

   use Ecto.Schema